conradakunga/Blog/_posts/2020-10-31-disable-ssl-certificate-validation-in-net.md

 httpClient = new HttpClient(httpClientHandler) { BaseAddress = new Uri(EndPoint) };
 ```

-The `HttpClient` now will not throw any SSL validation errors.
+The `HttpClient` will not throw any SSL validation errors now.

-This approach is actually more flexible because you can control the validation - you can have some requests that you want validated and others that you do not.
+This approach is more flexible because you can control the validation - you can have some requests you want validated and others that you do not.

 In this case you create a second `HttpClient` the usual way without the handler - that one's requests will always be validated.